Mercy (Overwatch)

-Mercy is the call sign of Angela Ziegler, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
+Mercy is the call sign of Angela Ziegler, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person hero shooter, and the resulting franchise.
 Voiced by Lucie Pohl, she is a Swiss doctor who provided key medical support for the original Overwatch group.
 In-game, she is a support-class hero who can heal, buff, and resurrect teammates.

 The character is one of the more popular in the game, being noted by Blizzard to be the most played support character during the game's beta.
 However, her resurrect ability has been criticized in competitive and professional play levels, given the swing in momentum the ability creates.
 Her gameplay mechanics have undergone various reworks and patches in an attempt by Blizzard to make her a more well-rounded playable hero.

 Development and design

 Art and character

 Mercy was one of the first twelve Overwatch characters introduced at Blizzard's BlizzCon 2014 event.
 A Polygon story covering the event noted Mercy was equipped with feathery wings, a healing stream, and a pistol.
 Mercy is voiced by Lucie Pohl, a German voice actress.
 While Blizzard had been trying to find an actor native to the area that could perform a good Swiss-German accent, they found Pohl's accent to be good for the character and selected her instead, according to lead writer Michael Chu.

 In concept art for Overwatch, prior to her final design, Mercy had been represented as a black man with white hair and a broad build, but otherwise having similar outfits and abilities as the released version.
 The character was originally named "Angelica", with "Mercy" being the name of the character now known as "Pharah".
 Confusion among the game's beta testers arose, which involved players switching to Angelica when requested to switch to Mercy.
 As a result, Blizzard renamed Mercy as "Rocket Dude", before the character became known as Pharah, while simultaneously, Angelica was renamed Mercy.